thibaultyou/trading-toolbox/README.md

 # Trading Toolbox

-Trading Toolbox is an application designed for executing trading operations on exchanges.
+Trading Toolbox is a personal project designed for executing trading operations on exchanges.
 It aims to monitor trades, execute actions based on predefined conditions, and apply advanced trading strategies.

-**Note: The frontend component of this application is currently deactivated.
-Any files or directories prefixed with `_` are flagged for review.**

 ## 🚨 Important Notice

-**WARNING: This project is in active development and NOT intended for public use or real trading.**
+**WARNING: This project is a personal endeavor, in active development, and NOT intended for public use or real trading.**

+- **Personal Use Only**: This application is designed for personal experimentation and learning.
+It is not intended for use by others or in any production environment.
-- **Experimental Status**: This application is a work in progress.
+- **Experimental Status**: This project is a work in progress.
 Features may be incomplete, unstable, or subject to significant changes without notice.
-- **Quality Concerns**: The codebase is largely untested and does not adhere to best practices.
+- **Quality Concerns**: The codebase is largely untested and may not adhere to best practices.
 Expect bugs and performance issues.
-- **Limited Functionality**: Critical features, including automated trading strategies, are still under development and not fully implemented.
-- **Backend-Only**: The frontend is currently deactivated.
-Interaction is limited to API and other backend interfaces.
 - **High Risk**: This software is provided "as is", without any warranties.
 Any use, especially for actual trading, could result in significant financial losses.
-- **Code Review Needed**: Files and directories prefixed with `_` contain experimental or deprecated code requiring review.
 - **Not Production-Ready**: This application is not suitable for deployment in a production environment or for handling real financial transactions.

 By proceeding, you acknowledge these limitations and accept all associated risks.
-We strongly advise against using this software for any critical or financial operations at this stage.
+The creator strongly advises against using this software for any critical or financial operations at this stage.

+## 🎯 Features

+The Trading Toolbox currently supports the following features:

+- User Management: Create and manage user accounts.
+- Trading Accounts Management: Link and manage Bybit trading accounts to user profiles.
+- Exchange Monitoring: Periodically check for exchange items such as markets, orders, and positions.
+- Real-time Updates: Provide real-time updates for wallets, executed orders, and ticker price fluctuations.
+- Trading Strategies: Provide a framework to implement and reference trading strategies based on certain conditions and settings (Work in Progress).

 ## 🚀 Getting Started